gauridhumal-06/sql_retail_sales_p1/README.md

 LIMIT 5
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased in each category.**:
 ```sql
 SELECT
     category,